alexa-samples/skill-sample-nodejs-the-foodie/instructions/7-cli.md

 	Change the model definition to replace the invocation name and the sample phrase for each intent.
 Repeat the operation for each locale you are planning to support.

 4. Remember to re-deploy your skill and lambda function for your changes to take effect.

+## Supporting other English Regions

+1. $ cd ```./models/
+      Make new region model

+     In ASK-cli
+     $ cp en-US.Jason  en-GB.json

+2. In ASK-cli force an update of above changes
+     $ cd ..
+     $ ask deploy --force